My hopes for this blog

-Once upon a time when I was very young, all I needed to know about a wildflower I loved was its common name, where I knew I would find it, when it was in flower and, sorry for this bit, whether it was a good one to pick to take home for the windowsill jamjar, or just one to admire.
+Growing up, all I needed to know about a wildflower I loved was its common name, where I knew I would find it, when it was in flower and, sorry for this bit, whether it was a good one to pick to take home for the windowsill jam-jar, or just one to admire.
 Then from school friends I began hearing plants called by different names to those I had learnt from my dad and my ‘Observer’s Book of Wildflowers’.
 Cow Parsley became keck, Bird’s-foot Trefoil Egg and Bacon.
-My favourite flower known to me as Moon daisy was also called Ox-eye Daisy and I discovered that the young leaves of Hawthorn could be picked and eaten on the way to school and was also Bread and Cheese.
+My favourite flower known to me as Moon daisy was also called Ox-eye Daisy and I discovered that the fresh young leaves of Hawthorn could be picked and eaten on the way to school and was also known as Bread and Cheese.

 When I got a bit older and moved from the countryside to the suburbs of a city I took up gardening and became a bit of plant ‘geek’, liking to learn the scientific names for the plants I was growing, and thus starting to make connections with them and the wildflowers of my childhood.
-I came to regret that the years spent learning Latin at school were not more appreciated.
+Around about the same time I came to regret that the years spent learning Latin at school were not more appreciated!
+Now I know that the scientific names are useful to know as they link together plants in the same family and that name stays the same for each plant worldwide, so I am trying to learn more of them.

 Wildflower – insect associations